only search Harmonie II |

 I was on the ship trials with Dave Borthwick and seemed to be the only one on board with experience of running bollard pull trials having been on many at Carrington Slipways in Australia.
 The engines were Mirrlees Blackstone with which I was also familiar and I asked their service engineer to let me see the test bed results and to give me the fuel rack settings that he had recorded.

-Dave Borthwick told me we had plenty of pitch left but each time I tried to increase the pitch from the bridge contol the engine speed dropped.
+Dave Borthwick told me we had plenty of pitch left but each time I tried to increase the pitch from the bridge control the engine speed dropped.
 The test bed rack settings indicated the engine was developing full power but it needed to develop it's intermittant one hour in 12 rating of 110% for maximum bollard pull.

 The service engineer contacted his office who gave him permission to open the fuel rack to the 110% position and low and behold the guaranteed bollard pull was exceeded much to the relief of everyone concerned.
 In fact Bill Semple at Fergusons asked me to ensure I was on board for the trials of the second ship to ensure success.